 - Make a couple of slits on the kombu.

-- Put the kombu and water in a saucepan.
+- Put the kombu and water in a saucepan for at least 30 minutes.
 If you have time, soak for 3 hours or up to half day. kombu’s flavor comes out naturally from soaking in water.
-If you don’t have time, skip this process.
+If you don’t have time at all, skip this process.

 - Slowly bring to a boil over medium low heat, skimming the surface occasionally.